APEbbers/BillOfMaterials-WB/README.md

 * One function to support a mixed structure of all assembly workbenches
 * A function to add the BoM to a TechDraw page template
 * Mass calculation based on shape and material
-* outer dimensions of items
+* outer dimensions of items -> Done.

 ## License:
 LGPL2.+